avajs/ava/docs/recipes/debugging-with-vscode.md

 ## Setup

+You first need to cache the tests, so run the test file outside debugging run beforehand.

 In the sidebar click the `Debug` handle.

 Add a new configuration in the dropdown menu next to the green `Debug` button: `Add configuration`.
 This will open `launch.json` with all debug configurations.